Genuine Reseller of

 This build a direct descendant of Mark Carew's awesome OX CNC build.

 Please note dust boot and laser mount is not included with the order.
-The product will be offered in December 2017.
+The product will be offered in February 2018.
+(Dust boots shipped in January we are still awaiting feedback)

 1. What exactly has been revised from the previous machine build?